Fz3r0/Fz3r0/Networking/Knowledge/FHRP-like-a-sir.md

         - But the real problem here is that devices are not magical and sometimes shit happens... so, the solution:

-            - We need to ask the CEO to invest in at least on **another Gateway Router, so we can configure a "mirror" or a `Redundancy of Routers`**easy!!!!
+            - We need to ask the CEO to invest in at least on **another Gateway Router, so we can configure a "mirror" or a `Redundancy of Routers` easy** and we can fight back against the worst luck it can exist: _"the luck of an engineer"_.

 - **OK...let's keep going... caminando y meando...**
 -